 Applications will be invited for new topics and repeat modules.

-New modules may either cover a wholly new topic to the ESS or cover a topic or module that has previously been included but using a different approach.
+New modules may either cover a completely new topic to the ESS or cover a topic or module that has previously been included but using a different approach.

 Repeat modules provide an opportunity to explore how attitudes and behaviour towards a given topic may have changed over time.

 At least two-thirds of the items in the repeat module must be administered in an identical formal to those in the earlier module.

 Most items in proposed modules should be relevant to all ESS respondents (adults aged 15+), with routing that targets particular sub-groups kept to a minimum.

 In Round 10 (2020/21) of the ESS, the subjects being covered are Europeans’ understandings and evaluations of democracy - repeated from Round 6 (2012/13) - and Digital social contacts in work and family life - fielded for the first time.

 In Round 11 (2023), rotating modules are being included on Social inequalities in health and their determinants – repeated from Round 7 (2014-15) – and Gender in contemporary Europe: rethinking equality and the backlash, a new module for this round.

 Multi-national teams will be invited to apply for the opportunity to design a rotating module addressing a topic of academic and or policy relevance across Europe to be included in Round 12 of the ESS.